 Studying a feminist philosophy module.

 I wrote my essay on the norms of feminine appearance, which I’m going to use bits from for a new piece in my next zine!
-My lecturer said she really enjoyed reading it, but I didn’t get the first I was hoping for, so meh.
-Still, it was a fun module with some very interesting weekly reading material.
+It was a fun module with some very interesting weekly reading material.

 Seeing Melissa Auf der Maur live. (see this entry for more details on the evening!)

 I’m writing about Christian feminism – specifically, whether it’s possible to be a Christian feminist without compromising one or the other to make them fit together.
-And I’m rather enjoying it.
-I have a good (professional) relationship with my supervisor, which helps.
-I told her about my depression, so she’s been really supportive and helpful this term when I’ve seen her.
-I think the biggest reason that this is a highlight is because throughout the past 2 years of university, I was terrified of doing a dissertation (as mentioned in my previous blog post).
+For the last 2 years, I was terrified of doing a dissertation (as mentioned in my previous blog post).
 Now that I’m in the midst of it all and keeping on top of everything, it feels good.

 Writing an essay on Pullman’s His Dark Materials.